Sustainability

 We serve around 2,700 meals ‘backstage’ each year to touring stage technicians and artists.
 Annually!
 This means we can make a significant impact by making these meals vegetarian by default.
 So that’s exactly what we’ve done.
 From the start of this season, our meals are served as vegetarian as standard, and anyone who still prefers meat can request it in advance.

-In 2021, we launched a multi-year sustainability initiative, starting with a baseline assessment and an ambitious action plan.
-Since then, the organization has made clear progress: from a score of 3.41 in the baseline assessment, to 5.32 in the first assessment, and a strong 7.39 in the second assessment.
-With this, Muziekgebouw Eindhoven has more than surpassed the joint target of 6.5 within three years.
-Within a group of approximately 30 participating theaters and venues in the southern, central, and western Netherlands, we currently rank fourth.
+Since 2021, we have been working on a multi-year sustainability programme, starting with a baseline assessment and an ambitious action plan.
+Since then, the organisation has made clear progress: from a score of 3.41 in the baseline assessment, to 5.32 in the first measurement and a strong 7.39 in the second measurement.
+With this result, Muziekgebouw Eindhoven has significantly exceeded the shared target of 6.5 within three years.
+Within a group of approximately 30 participating theatres and venues in the South, Central and Western Netherlands, we currently hold fourth place.

 Sustainability as an integral part

-The results achieved underscore that sustainability is not a side issue for us, but an integral part of the organization.
-Visible improvements have been realized in recent years across virtually all areas—from energy and waste to procurement and mobility.
-A concrete example is the study of our visitors’ travel behavior, conducted in collaboration with Brainport Bereikbaar.
-Based on these insights, we have, among other things, improved the accessibility of bicycle parking facilities in the immediate vicinity of the building and strengthened communication about sustainable travel to the Muziekgebouw Eindhoven.
-Sustainability is a shared responsibility: we actively encourage visitors to travel sustainably.
-Thanks to its central location, MgE is easily accessible by public transportation.
-The train station is within walking distance, and trains continue to run after evening concerts.
+The results achieved underline that sustainability is not a side issue for us, but an integral part of the organisation.
+Over the past years, visible improvements have been made across almost all themes — from energy and waste to procurement and mobility.
+A concrete example is the study into the travel behaviour of our visitors, carried out in collaboration with Brainport Bereikbaar.
+Based on these insights, the accessibility of bicycle parking facilities in the immediate vicinity of the venue has been improved, among other measures, and communication about sustainable travel to Muziekgebouw Eindhoven has been strengthened.

 Sustainable gift